“Prisoner: My 544 Days in an Iranian Prison” with journalist and author Jason Rezaian

 Jason Rezaian is a contributor to CNN and a writer for Global Opinions at the Washington Post.
 He served as the paper’s correspondent in Tehran from 2012 to 2016.
 Born and raised in Marin Country, California, Rezaian is a graduate of Eugene Lang College, New School University.

-Iranian Studies and Global Islamic Studies Center are a co-sponsors of this event.
+Iranian Studies, Global Islamic Studies Center and Center for Middle Eastern and North African Studies are a co-sponsors of this event.